MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Queries the CodePush service to see whether the configured app deployment has an update available.
 By default, it will use the deployment key that is configured in your **Info.plist** file (iOS), or **MainActivity.java** file (Android), but you can override that by specifying a value via the optional `deploymentKey` parameter.
 This can be useful when you want to dynamically "redirect" a user to a specific deployment, such as allowing "early access" via an easter egg or a user setting switch.

 Second optional parameter `handleBinaryVersionMismatchCallback` is an optional callback function that can be used to notify user if there are any binary update.
-For example consider a use-case where currently installed binary version is 1.0.1 with label(codepush label) v1.
+For example, consider a use-case where currently installed binary version is 1.0.1 with label(codepush label) v1.
 Later native code was changed in the dev cycle and binary version was updated to 1.0.2.
-When code-push update check is triggered we ignore updates having binary version mismatch (because the update is not targeting to the binary version of currently installed app).
-In this case installed app (1.0.1) will ignore the update targeting version 1.0.2.
+When code-push update check is triggered, we ignore updates having binary version mismatch (because the update is not targeting to the binary version of currently installed app).
+In this case, installed app (1.0.1) will ignore the update targeting version 1.0.2.
 You can use `handleBinaryVersionMismatchCallback` to provide a hook to handle such situations.

 > [!IMPORTANT]
 > Be cautious to use Alerts within this callback if you are developing iOS application, due to [App Store](https://developer.apple.com/app-store/review/guidelines/) review process: Apps must not force users to rate the app, review the app, download other apps, or other similar actions in order to access functionality, content, or use of the app.

-This method returns a `Promise` which resolves to one of two possible values:
+This method returns a `Promise`, which resolves to one of two possible values:

 1. `null` if there is no update available.
 This can occur in the following scenarios: